doocs/leetcode/solution/0500-0599/0595.Big Countries/README_EN.md

 | population  | int     |
 | gdp         | bigint  |
 +-------------+---------+
-In SQL, name is the primary key column for this table.
+name is the primary key (column with unique values) for this table.
 Each row of this table gives information about the name of a country, the continent to which it belongs, its area, the population, and its GDP value.
 </pre>